PierreLM3/PierreLM3.github.io/_pages/uk/tarifs.md

 In winter, rentals are mainly by the week from Sunday to Sunday.
 In summer and out of season from Saturday to Saturday.
 For weekends, please contact us.

-Above prices include all charges but end of stay cleaning (140 euros) and local tax have to be paid (2.48 euros per night and per adult).
+Above prices include all charges including end of stay cleaning but not local tax (2.75 euros per night and per adult).
 The price is for a full week from Saturday 4 pm to Saturday 10 am.
 For short stays or weekends please contact us.

 Additional services are available:
  - bed linen: 12 euros for a twin bed and 10 euros for a single